flaxandteal/flaxandteal-website/content/_index.md

         icon: "/images/icons/cloud-infrastructure-devops.webp"
         bg_color: '#F1F7F5'
   - type: about-us-home
-    heading: 'About us'
+    heading: 'Global Reach, Local Expertise'
     text: 'Our multidisciplinary team of experts combines deep technical knowledge with domain expertise to deliver innovative, tailored solutions.
-We pride ourselves on our commitment to open source collaboration, sustainable development practices, and cutting-edge research and development.'
+We pride ourselves on our commitment to open source collaboration, sustainable development practices, and cutting-edge research and development.<br><br> At Flax & Teal, we transcend borders to deliver world-class software consultancy and IT solutions.
+With a global presence that spans across the UK, the US, EU and Asia, and beyond, we bring together a diverse team of experts from six countries, united by a shared passion for technology and innovation.'
     cta: 'Meet our team'
     cta_link: '/about#our-team-id'
   - type: our-products